ysyk2021/the-art-of-listening-improving-communication-connection-and-understanding-at-work/src/chapter-8-1.md

-# Understanding the Importance of Measuring and Evaluating Listening Skills and Strategies

 In this chapter, we will delve into the significance of measuring and evaluating listening skills and strategies in the workplace.
 We will explore why it is crucial to assess listening abilities, discuss various evaluation methods, and provide insights on utilizing the evaluation results effectively.